Constitution of Angola: 2010 constitution

-The new constitution established a government similar to those currently operating in South Africa and Botswana.
 It named the president of Angola as head of state, head of the executive branch and commander-in-chief of the Angolan armed forces.
 The new constitution abolished direct election of the president; the person heading the list of candidates of the majority party in the assembly automatically becomes president, and the second in the list, vice-president.
-The constitution limits the president to two five-year terms, but the 30-year term already served by dos Santos doesn't count and under the constitution his term would start from the next parliamentary elections in 2012, and allow him to remain president until 2022.
+The constitution limits the president to two five-year terms, but the 30-year term already served by dos Santos does not count and under the constitution his term would start from the next parliamentary elections in 2012, and allow him to remain president until 2022.
 The post of Prime Minister would be abolished, whose role would be taken over by the vice-president.
 The Assembly retains the right to remove the president from office but such an action must be approved by the Supreme Court.
 The vice president and the members of the Supreme Court are presidential nominees under the Constitution.

 The constitution clarified the ambiguous land rights that existed in Angola, stating that all land is owned by the state, which can decide who is entitled to use it, and that the state must only provide land rights to Angolan nationals or to companies registered in Angola.